SMAPPNYU/smapputil/README.md

 python query_user_objects.py -i ~/input.json -o ~/output.json -a ~/auth.json -l ~/log.log
 ```

-*returns* a json file that writes to disk with the resulting user objects in JSON format

-note:

 input is json or csv, csv must be a one column csv with `id` as the column:
 ```
 id